-Item 1 (5 points): Projects will be evaluated based on local median household income as described in item (A)(1) of the 2020 SRDP new construction scoring criteria.
+Item 1 (5 points): Projects will be evaluated based on the site's census track score on the Palmetto Opportunity Index (POI) as described in item (A)(1) of the 2021 SRDP new construction scoring criteria.

-Item 2 (5 points): Projects will be evaluated based on local employment opportunities as described in item (A)(5) of the 2020 SRDP new construction scoring criteria.
+Item 2 (5 points): Projects will be evaluated based on local employment opportunities as described in item (A)(2) of the 2021 SRDP new construction scoring criteria.